 Bro Hymn by Pennywise (Video)

-Tsoi success also expanded beyond just music.
-He appeared in a few Russians films as well.
+Tsoi's success also expanded beyond just music.
+He appeared in a few Russian films as well.
 The band also achieved a big enough profile that they were able to tour outside of the Soviet Union, playing throughout Europe and even making their way to the US to play a 1989 concert in New York which also coincided with the US premiere of Tsoi's acclaimed film Needle.

 Later, he became an evangelist and a pioneering contemporary Christian music (CCM) artist.
 He released his debut CCM album For Him Who Has Ears to Hear in 1977 which was ranked 5th on the list of 100 Greatest Albums in Christian Music by CCM Magazine.
 He also befriended Bob Dylan during Dylan's born-again Christian phase.
 Dylan played harmonica on "Pledge My Head to Heaven" on Green's 1980 album So You Wanna Go Back to Egypt.

-Green died in a plane crash which was caused by the small two engine plane exceeding it's loading capacity.
-Included among the eleven passengers who died was Green's 3-year-old son Josiah and 2-year-old daughter Bethany.
+Green died in a plane crash which was caused by the small two-engine plane exceeding its loading capacity.
+Included among the eleven passengers who died were Green's 3-year-old son Josiah and 2-year-old daughter Bethany.

 Tenco was a controversial Italian singer whose legacy was also partly established by the disputed nature of his death.
 He had multiple songs which were banned because of Tenco's political views, such as the 1962 tune "Cara Maestra" (Dear Teacher) which was critical of the church.
-He was also known for his recordings with the renown Egyptian-Italian-French singer Dalida, who he was also romantically involved with.
+He was also known for his recordings with the renowned Egyptian-Italian-French singer Dalida, with who he was also romantically involved.

 Harry was stabbed to death by a jealous girlfriend who discovered garments that belong to another woman.
 Harry was staying at Bobby's place and the garments belonged to a girlfriend of Bobby.